 A time when good nutrition is extremely important, there are a lot of important factors to keep in mind when bringing meals to a loved one with cancer.
 Maintaining an open dialogue about food with your loved one and their main caretaker will ensure you are giving them the help they need.

-Be aware that chemotherapy and radiation can cause changes in taste, appetite, and can take a toll on the immune system; talk to your loved one about these issues before bringing them a meal.
+Be aware that chemotherapy and radiation can cause changes in taste and appetite and can take a toll on the immune system so talking to your loved one about these issues before bringing them a meal is essential.

-1.Make sure you follow safety measures to avoid spoilage or contamination of food.
-The FDA has a thorough guide on safety measures for preparing foods for cancer patients that you can find here
+- Make sure you follow safety measures to avoid spoilage or contamination of food.
+The FDA has a thorough guide on safety measures for preparing foods for cancer patients.

-5. You don’t have to bring huge meals.
+- You don’t have to bring huge meals.
 Registered Dieticians and Oncologists often recommend that patients keep small, ready-made meals around the house.
 Look into bringing veggie-based side dishes and snacks that are easy to put together.